 NIHR funds approximately 250 Academic Clinical Fellowships (ACFs) and 100 Clinical Lectureships (CLs) in medicine each year.
 Funding is also available for up to 23 ACFs and 11 CLs in dentistry each year.

-Each year NIHR allocates ACF and CL posts to partnerships of medical/dental schools (and their partner universities), postgraduate deanery functions within the Local Offices of Health Education England (HEE), and their partner NHS organisations.
+ACF and CL posts are hosted by partnerships of medical/dental schools (and their partner universities), postgraduate deanery functions within the Local Offices of Health Education England (HEE), and their partner NHS organisations.

 The third award type, the In-Practice Fellowship (IPF) funds Masters-level training for GPs and dentists in clinical practice.